Gaurav-Khadse/Credit_Card_Transactions/README.md

 rank()over(partition by card_type order by monthly_expense desc) as rn from cte) as a where rn = 1;
 ```
+Query Explanation:

+This SQL query identifies the month with the highest total spending for each card type based on credit card transaction data.
+It begins by using a Common Table Expression (CTE) named cte, where the transaction data is grouped by card_type, the year, and the month (extracted using the DATEPART function).
+Within each group, it calculates the total monthly expense using SUM(amount).
+This results in a summary table showing total spending per card type for each month.
+In the main query, a ranking function RANK() is applied using a window partitioned by card_type and ordered by monthly_expense in descending order, assigning rank 1 to the month with the highest spending for each card type.
+This step is performed within a subquery aliased as a.
+Finally, the outer query filters the data to return only the rows where the rank is 1 (WHERE rn = 1), effectively selecting the month and year of peak spending for each card type.
+This analysis is useful for identifying seasonal or promotional performance patterns for different card types.

 -  ### **`Transaction Details at 1M Cumulative Spend by Card Type`**